Code-Institute-Submissions/wildlife-quiz-game/README.md

 8. There is a leaderboard that ranks top scores for all users.
 This is presented at the end of the game after all 12 rounds are completed.

 ### Features Left to Implement
+- Allow user to play in easy mode (multiple choice option: choose between 3 answers (2 randomly generated incorrect and 1 correct)) or difficult mode (enter exact name mode)

 ## Demo

-A demo of this web application is available [here](https://wildlife-quiz-game..herokuapp.com/).
+A demo of this web application is available [here](https://wildlife-quiz-game.herokuapp.com/).

 ## Getting started /